makes a difference in our community

 How do we accomplish this mission?

 Syracuse Habitat for Humanity was incorporated in 1984 and our first house was completed in 1986.
-Since then, we have built or renovated over 70 homes.
+Since then, we have built or renovated over 85 homes.
 Syracuse Habitat for Humanity “lends a hand up, not a hand out.”
-Through volunteer labor and donations of money and materials, Syracuse Habitat for Humanity homes are sold to partner families at no profit and are financed with no interest, 30 year loans.
+Through volunteer labor and donations of money and materials, Syracuse Habitat for Humanity homes are sold to partner families with an affordable mortgage based on income.
 To ensure commitment, Syracuse Habitat for Humanity requires homeowners to invest 300 volunteer “sweat equity hours” in labor, as well as provide a $1,000.00 down payment.
-Our houses are sold at 0% interest; therefore the first mortgage payment begins to build equity and credit for families who would not otherwise qualify for a mortgage due to income level.
+This allows people who would not otherwise qualify for a mortgage to become first-time homeowners.

 Habitat for Humanity International Vision